Supreme to release Daniel Johnston clothing line

 - Read more: Daniel Johnston’s 10 best songs – wonderful tales of mortality, purity and… cartoon characters

-From Thursday (May 14), the clothing brand will sell a series of plaid and rayon shirts, jackets, hoodies, beanies and tees which all feature licensed artwork from the late cult singer – who died last year at the age of 58.
+From Thursday (May 14), the clothing brand will sell a series of plaid and rayon shirts, jackets, hoodies, beanies and tees which all feature licensed artwork from the late cult singer.
+He died last year at the age of 58.

 As seen below, some of the new offerings are printed with an image of the cartoon alien which famously featured on the artwork of Johnston’s sixth cassette album – 1991’s ‘Hi, How Are You’.